GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 export IMAGE_PEER_FINDER="${IMAGE_REPO}/peer-finder:${TAG}"
 ```

-The images above are referenced by [tag](https://docs.docker.com/engine/reference/commandline/tag).
+The image above is referenced by [tag](https://docs.docker.com/engine/reference/commandline/tag).
 We recommend that you pin each image to an immutable [content digest](https://docs.docker.com/registry/spec/api/#content-digests).
-This ensures that the installed application always uses the same images, until you are ready to upgrade.
+This ensures that the installed app always uses the same image, until you are ready to upgrade.
 To get the digest for the image, use the following script:

 ```shell
 for i in "IMAGE_MARIADB" "IMAGE_MYSQL_EXPORTER" "IMAGE_METRICS_EXPORTER" "IMAGE_PEER_FINDER"; do